Taoiseach urges public to consider government formation when voting

 “The Help to Buy scheme may not be perfect, the First Home scheme may not be perfect, but it has helped so many thousands of people and we are committed to keeping that for the next five years.”

-Earlier, Mr Harris was asked on Newstalk’s Pat Kenny show about an apparent drop in his party’s support in the opinion polls.
+On Thursday, Mr Harris was asked on Newstalk’s The Pat Kenny Show about an apparent drop in his party’s support in the opinion polls.

-He said it is down to “a couple of things”, including that he has “had to rejuvenate my party in real time”.
+He said it was down to “a couple of things”, including that he has “had to rejuvenate my party in real time”.